joelmoxley/founder-playbook/IV. Team + Execution/04 - Ops - Office/02 - Content - Mail Scanning/md/01 - Earth Class Mail.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || An online mailbox service that handles the tasks of receiving, sifting and acting on snail mail so you only need to act on the important stuff.
+An online mailbox service that handles the tasks of receiving, sifting and acting on snail mail so you only need to act on the important stuff.

 Credit: [Earth Class Mail](https://www.earthclassmail.com/)